TwinFan/XPMP2/docs/HowTo.md

 for an example implementation.

-In your class, override the abstract function `UpdatePosition()` and directly write into the object's member variables
+In your class, override the abstract function `UpdatePosition()` and
-- to provide current position, orientation
+- provide current position and orientation
-  - directly into `drawInfo` or
-  - indirectly via a call to `SetLocation()`, and
+  - via a call to `SetLocation()`, or
+  - by writing directly into `drawInfo`;
+- provide plane configuration details
+  - calling the many `Get`/`Set` member functions as needed, or
-- to provide plane configuration details in the `v` array using the elements of `enum DR_VALS` as indexes.
+  - writing directly into the `v` array using the elements of `enum DR_VALS` as indexes.

 This way minimises the number of copy operations needed. `drawInfo` and the `v` array are _directly_ passed on to the `XPLMInstanceSetPosition` call.